foo123/code-optimization-methods/README.md

 That being said, one should always try to optimize and produce efficient solutions.
 A non-efficient "solution" can be as good as no solution at all, if not worse.

+**Pre-optimisation is perfectly valid given pre-knowledge**.
+For example that instantiating a whole class or array is slower than just returning an integer with the appropriate information.

 Some of the optimization techniques can be automated (eg in compilers), while others are better handled manually.

 Some times there is a trade-off between space/time resources.
 Increasing speed might result in increasing space/memory requirements (__caching__ is a classic example of that).